What is PostgreSQL performance tuning?

 RAM directly affects the database’s ability to cache data, reducing the need to access slower disk storage.
 The more RAM available, the more data PostgreSQL can keep in memory, which speeds up read operations.
 There are two key parameters that control how much RAM PostgreSQL uses for caching:

-- Shared_buffers: As a rule of thumb, shared_buffers should be set to about 25% to 40% of the total system RAM, depending on the workload.
+shared_buffersshould be set to about 25% to 40% of the total system RAM, depending on the workload.
 However, the actual allocation needs to be balanced with the memory requirements of the operating system and other applications running on the same server.
-If shared_buffers is too small, PostgreSQL will frequently access the disk, leading to slower performance.
-If it’s too large, it can starve the system of memory, causing the OS to swap memory to disk, which is detrimental to performance.
+Ifshared_buffersis too small, PostgreSQL will frequently access the disk, leading to slower performance.
+If it’s too large, it can starve the system of memory, causing the OS to swap memory to disk, which is detrimental to performance. - Work_mem: This parameter determines the amount of memory allocated for sorting operations and hash tables in queries.
+For complex queries, increasing

 Disk I/O